michael-hartmann/caps/docs/paper/paper.md

 make aspect ratios as large as $R/L\sim5000$ accessible.
 Higher aspect ratios are usually well covered by the proximity force approximation.

-![Geometry of the plane-sphere setup.
-A sphere with radius $R$ is separated by the distance $L$ from an infinitely extended plate.
+![Geometry of the plane-sphere setup: A sphere with radius $R$ is separated by the distance $L$ from an infinitely extended plate.
 In typical experiments, the aspect ratio $R/L$ is about three orders of magnitude larger than shown here.](geometry.pdf)